techidaily/site-pokemon-go-android/source/_posts/in-2024-what-legendaries-are-in-pokemon-platinum-on-realme-12-5g-drfone-by-drfone-virtual-android.md

 </a>
 <img height="0" width="0" src="https://wigfever.sjv.io/i/5597632/2014859/22899" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
-### The current software version of your smartphone is not compatible with the Pokemon Go Routes feature

-Android 6.0 and iOS 14 or higher are the main system requirements of the Pokemon Go application.
-The Pokemon Go Routes are not working, or perhaps the whole application malfunctions because your software version is too old.
-Don’t worry.
-A simple OS update might resolve this problem once and for all.

 ## Part 3.
 Tips on How to Fix Pokemon Go Routes Not Showing Up